Only healthcare providers licensed in their state may order laboratory testing.

 - Infertility, difficulty conceiving, birth defects, miscarriage

-What is a provocation protocol?
+What is the pre/post provocation protocol?

 A provocation protocol for heavy metal testing consists of taking a substance, provoking agent, that flushes and readily binds to heavy metals from tissue and other hard-to-measure parts of the human body in order to detect the ‘hidden’ stores of heavy metals that are not found in blood and urine.
 Vibrant does not provide a provoking agent and does not give guidance on provocation protocols.
 Please consult with a trained and knowledgeable healthcare provider before attempting provocation.